-Particular opportunities are seen in the Company's membership of the Samvardhana Motherson Group, order backlog and customer portfolio, and the owner's excellent relationships with customers.
+Particular opportunities are seen in SMP's vertical integration in the Samvardhana Motherson Group, the strong order backlog and customer portfolio, and the owner's excellent relationships with customers.

-We consider the opportunities and risks described above to be balanced with respect to the ability of achieving our projected targets for revenue and net profit.
+We consider the opportunities and risks described to be balanced with respect to the chances of achieving our projected targets for revenue and profit.